Unmasking the Unmaskers

 Trump, citing no evidence, told the New York Times in April that Rice might have committed a “crime.”

 The reality, based on interviews conducted by Foreign Policy with former national security advisors and senior intelligence officials, appears more complex.
-Although there is general agreement that what Rice did was unusual for a national security advisor, former officials point to the expanding number of people who have access to signals intelligence as the reason the situation arose.
+Although there is some agreement that what Rice did could be considered controversial for a national security advisor, former officials point to the expanding number of people who have access to signals intelligence as the reason the situation arose.

 “I was in the White House for almost six years,” former National Security Advisor John Poindexter, who served in the Reagan administration, told Foreign Policy.
 “I don’t recall any request to unmask the information from the NSA intercepts.
 I did not make any such requests.”